Founder & Chief Engineer

 Victoria Olivares Kolar

 Operations & Publicity Director

-Victoria Kolar grew up the oldest of two in the Northwest Indiana town of Highland.
+Born to a Spanish-Americana and a Mexican immigrant, Victoria Olivares Kolar grew up the oldest of two in the Northwest Indiana town of Highland.
 After high school, she moved to Chicago to attend DePaul University, completing a BA in Communications and Latin Studies.
 She remained in the city, working for boutique PR agencies while contributing thoughts and articles to local and national media outlets, before accepting the role of Director of Marketing and PR for Marshall Pierce & Company.
 She handled all public relations and marketing efforts for the luxury retailer, culminating in a successful store opening on Michigan Avenue.
 Ready for another challenge, she packed her bags for Los Angeles to accept the position as Marketing and Public Relations Manager for Michael B. Jewelry.
 After time in Los Angeles, an engagement brought her home and she married Michael in Chicago, surrounded by family and friends.
-Victoria now leads operations, marketing and partnerships for Soundscape Studios and splits her time between LA and Indiana for frequent visits with her beloved dog, Toby.
+Victoria now leads operations, marketing and partnerships for Soundscape Studios and splits her time between LA and Chicago.